PRTG Manual: SNMP Custom String Sensor

 It is not possible to match an empty string with the PRTG regex sensor search.

 PRTG supports Perl Compatible Regular Expression (PCRE) regex.
-For more details, see section Regular Expressions.
+For more information, see section Regular Expressions.

 Channel |